 - Cut 2 pieces of your red fabric to make the collar.
 (From pattern pieces.)

 - Finally, cut your ties and neck strap.
 The ties should be cut 5 inches wide by 26 inches long for the kid's size and 5 inches wide and 40 inches long for the adult's size.
+The strap should be about 5 inches wide and about 19 inches for kids and 23 inches for adults.

 - Sew our red collar pieces together around all sides except across the top.
 Snip the sharp inner points just to the edge of the thread but not cutting through the thread, then turn right side out, use something sharp to push out the points, then press it flat.